 While we want you to be excited about a future in environmental science, you should be aware of the coursework required.

-Unity College has an excellent environmental science program that challenges you mentally while bringing you a hands-on experience: You will lay a foundation of knowledge from molecules to mountain ranges.
+Unity Environmental University has an excellent environmental science program that challenges you mentally while bringing you a hands-on experience: You will lay a foundation of knowledge from molecules to mountain ranges.
 You will become familiar with Earth’s systems and how time and chemistry play a part.

 Studying the latest field research will improve your quantitative skills.
 You will work both in a laboratory setting, as well as out in the field, to experience the environmental sciences.
 The skills you learn in an undergraduate environmental science program can also easily be translated and utilized in a graduate school setting.